At last night's Golden Globe Awards, Tina Fey had the BEST beauty line of the night:

 Dakota's look is probably the closest to what I would do if my life suddenly changed and I had to walk the Globes red carpet myself.
 (One can dream, right?)
 Hair down, loosely tousled waves with separated bangs, and simple, natural makeup with balanced lips and eyes.
 It's not trying too hard, and I love it.

 Well, Julianna's one eyebrow looks like it's Spocking from Botox.
 But—I love her makeup.
 People should do matching pinks like this more often!
-They are Elizabeth Arden shadows in Truffle, Sparkling Sable, Romance and Tempting Taupe, and the brand's Pretty Pink lipstick.
 They really make her skin look incredible, and I'm loving its beautiful fresh texture.
 The pompadour-ish hair I'm less crazy about, and would've preferred it down or more sleek.

 You guys already know what I'm gonna say here.
 Jenna—so pretty—looks amazing overall.
 New lob length is working for her, so is the easy texture, and her skin is freakin' radiant as can be.
 So why does she go messing around with the OTT false lashes and brows that look like they've been threaded to death?
 (It's a small detail, and I get that they are thin, but I don't know if they need to be quite so precise and angular.)
 Plus, there is an obvious pencil line at the top of one brow.